 - Radio – Having a radio enables communication from the outside world, which will be incredibly important following a nuclear event.
 A hand-crank radio is advisable, as these don’t require batteries to operate.

-- Light – Being locked in a basement, or in a sealed-off room without power, will be difficult enough without it being dark.
-Considering there is a good chance a nuclear attack could result in an electromagnetic pulse that will shut down the power grid, it’s important to plan ahead.
+- Light – Being locked in a basement or a sealed-off room without power will be difficult enough without it being dark.
+Considering there is a good chance a nuclear attack could result in an electromagnetic pulse that will shut down the power grid, it’s essential to plan ahead.
 Candles and lanterns will work, but be careful.
-In a sealed room, carbon monoxide poisoning is a very real threat.
+In a sealed room, carbon monoxide poisoning is a genuine threat.

 - Comforts – Clothes, bedding, toys for children, and anything that will make the stay more bearable.
 This could even include playing cards or other games to pass the time.

 Unfortunately, there is a need to prepare for a nuclear attack on US soil.
-While most countries would think twice before attacking the United States, countries such as North Korea or Iran might actually consider it.
-There is always the chance a rogue group gets their hands on a nuclear device and unleashes it in a terrorist attack, as well.
+While most countries would think twice before attacking the United States, countries such as North Korea or Iran might consider it.
+There is always the chance a rogue group gets their hands on a nuclear device and unleashes it in a terrorist attack.

-While a terrorist faction may find it difficult to get their hands on a full-blown nuclear weapon, the chance of one managing to set off a dirty bomb is much higher.
+While a terrorist faction may find it challenging to get its hands on a full-blown nuclear weapon, the chance of one managing to set off a dirty bomb is much higher.
 To see what one can do to survive this scenario, check out our article here.

 ~Here’s to Your Survival!